 Luggage for Safari

-When it comes to choosing what to pack all your belongings into for your safari trip, a lot will come down to the type of trip you are taking, especially around the transport.
+When choosing what to pack all your belongings into for your safari trip, a lot will come down to the type of trip you are taking, especially around the transport.

-If you’re going to be using small planes for example, this will have a big impact, and you will like find a sturdy duffle travel bag like this might be the best option.
+If you’re going to be using small planes for example, this will have a big impact, and you’ll likely find a sturdy duffle travel bag like this is the best option.

 You might be wondering if wheeled luggage makes sense for safari.
 In our experience, the majority of accommodation options don’t really suit wheeled luggage as the ground is simply too rough.
 So whilst it will be nice at the airport, beyond that you’re likely going to have to carry the bag (or rely on the enthusiastic hotel staff).

-However, if you already have wheeled luggage and won’t be taking small planes, then by all means don’t feel you need to purchase new bags.
-We’ve taken a number of safaris with hard sided wheeled luggage and it worked out great.
+However, if you already have wheeled luggage and won’t be taking small planes, then by all means don’t feel you need to buy new bags.
+We’ve taken a number of safaris with hard-sided wheeled luggage and it worked out great.

 As well as larger luggage, we highly recommend bringing a small backpack or shoulder bag that you can use on a day-to-day basis.
-This can be used to carry things like your water bottle, battery charger, guide books, suncream and insect repellent, for example.
+This can carry things like your water bottle, battery charger, guide books, suncream and insect repellent.

 We use a small Osprey day pack as well as a larger Vanguard camera bag for our camera gear on a day-to-day basis.